Tuesday September 30, 2014, 4:00 – 5:00 p.m. EST

 with Doug Shackelford, Associate Dean of MBA@UNC and Meade H. Willis Distinguished Professor of Taxation and Eva Labro, Associate Professor of Accounting, UNC Kenan-Flagler Business School

-Registration is free for current faculty/staff/students at UNC Kenan-Flagler Business School and all Minority Serving Institutions.
+Registration is free for current faculty/staff/students at UNC Kenan-Flagler Business School and at all Historically Black Colleges & Minority Serving Institutions.
+All others: $35

 The purpose of this webinar is to discuss the rapidly changing landscape in tax-efficient supply chain management (TESCM).

 Increasingly, multinationals are attempting to integrate global tax planning into the overall management of their supply chain.
 This integration affects all aspects of the firm, including the location and movement of activities, functions and people, and the control and allocation of risks.
 TESCM is designed to produce flexible tax planning that is operationally-driven and able to deliver long-term reductions in the firm’s effective tax rate and other taxes.
 Geographical reconfiguration of a global supply chain must consider aspects, such as potential gains and losses in terms of production and logistics costs, time and cost benefits due to co-location as well as implications for supply chain partners and customers.

 Since operations and tax management have historically been positioned as occupying different silos, in many firms this integration is difficult to envision, let alone implement.
 Because companies and their advisors view these TESCM restructurings as proprietary and confidential, little is known about the extent to which they have changed both supply chain management and tax planning.

 This webinar will expand your understanding of TESCM based on knowledge gained from our research and from a conference organized on the topic at UNC last spring.

 About the Presenters